ldl-php/ldl-dev-tools/README.md

 - ldl-clone

-Will clone and fork all ldl projects in folder ~/ldl/projects
+Will clone and fork all ldl projects in folder ~/ldl/projects (inside the container).

+*IMPORTANT:* if you have work that needs to be saved push it to your forked repository before running this command git stash will NOT work as all folders will be *deleted*

 - ccc